|Abbreviation to be used in the application form||Code||Number of first-year places|

 - Interdisciplinary major:

-- Students can pursue any combination of subjects or a second major of their choice across three of HKU’s most comprehensive faculties and beyond (e.g., physics, history, psychology, political studies, marketing or management).
+- Students can pursue any combination of subjects or a second major of their choice across faculties (e.g., physics, history, psychology, political studies, marketing or management).

 - Other essential learning:

-- Students take internship (Social Innovation) and fulfil the language and common core requirements of the undergraduate curriculum.
+- Students take the horizontal courses and fulfil the language and common core requirements of the undergraduate curriculum.

-Students will have individual guidance from a professor (academic tutor) who will help them design a course of study that meets their passions and provides a coherent course of academic study.
+Students will have individual guidance from the academic tutor who will help them design a course of study that meets their passions and provides a coherent course of academic study.

 The curriculum prepares graduates for various career opportunities that will have an impacts in the workplace and community locally and beyond.
 Its well-rounded interdisciplinary education and an integrated set of skills training spanning across Social Sciences, Science, Arts and Humanities make job candidates more competitive for all roles that require ‘thinking outside the box’, creativity, critical thinking adaptability, problem-solving skills, communication and empathy as well as training in vocational skills, in government, management consultancy, public relations specialists, banking, public policy, environmental services, museum, heritage or science writing/ journalism, and non-governmental organisation work.